OpenTechne/ethernaut-solutions-with-foundry/README.md

 ## To attack a real contract

-Be careful wen loading your private key to the environment!
+Be careful when loading your private key to the environment!

 Insert the target contract address in `script/<level name>.s.sol`
 ```